MTG/freesound/_docs/api/source/analysis_docs.rst

 spectral_rolloff
 -------------------------

-**Description:** Roll-off frequency of the spectrum, defined as the frequency under which some percentage (cutoff) of the total energy of the spectrum is contained.
+**Description:** Roll-off frequency (Hz) of the spectrum, defined as the frequency under which some percentage (cutoff) of the total energy of the spectrum is contained.
 It can be used to distinguish between harmonic (below roll-off) and noisy sounds (above roll-off).

 **Mode:** mean